 1) What Are Retroactive/Back Benefits?

-Back pay or what the VA calls retroactive benefits is the lump sum payment for benefits which have been accruing since the filing of a granted claim.
+Back pay, or what the VA calls retroactive benefits, is the lump sum payment for benefits that have been accruing since the filing of a granted claim.
 The retro benefits come in a lump sum – paid all at once — after the grant of benefits.
 All other benefits awarded in connection with the claim are referred to as future benefits, paid in monthly installments.

 2) How Do You Determine The Amount Of Entitled Retroactive Benefits?

 For most claims, the date of the claim determines the effective date.
 Take, for example, a claim to entitlement to service-connected back disability filed on January 1, 2010.
-The claim is denied by the regional office on February 1, 2012 and appealed, then later remanded by the Board of Veterans’ Appeals on March 1, 2015, and then ultimately granted by the regional office on April 1, 2017 at a disability level of 30%.
+The claim was denied by the regional office on February 1, 2012, and appealed, then later remanded by the Board of Veterans’ Appeals on March 1, 2015, and then ultimately granted by the regional office on April 1, 2017, at a disability level of 30%.

 The most likely effective date would be January 1, 2010, the date of the claim.
-Therefore, the claimant would be entitled to back pay from January 1, 2010 to April 1, 2017 at a 30% disability rate, and then monthly installments thereafter at the same disability rate.
+Therefore, the claimant would be entitled to back pay from January 1, 2010, to April 1, 2017, at a 30% disability rate, then monthly installments after that at the same disability rate.

 Now, as stated above, for most claims, the date of the claim determines the effective date.
 But not always, and we see exceptions apply particularly for increased rating claims.

 Let me illustrate the point.
-A claimant, who has a 30% rating for his service-connected back disability, files a claim for an increased rating on January 1, 2010.
-On February 1, 2011, the claimant undergoes a VA medical examination, and the physician finds that the claimant’s back disability has not worsened.
+A claimant with a 30% rating for his service-connected back disability filed a claim for an increased rating on January 1, 2010.
+On February 1, 2011, the claimant underwent a VA medical examination, and the physician found that the claimant’s back disability had not worsened.

-The regional office denies the increased rating claim and the claim is appealed to the Board of Veterans’ Appeals.
+The regional office denies the increased rating claim, and the claim is appealed to the Board of Veterans’ Appeals.
 The Board remands the claim, instructing the regional office to obtain another VA examination.
-On March 1, 2015, the claimant sees the second VA examiner, who determines that his back disability has increased to a 50% disability level, but only recently, at or near the time of the second examination.
+On March 1, 2015, the claimant saw the second VA examiner, who determined that his back disability had increased to a 50% disability level, but only recently, at or near the time of the second examination.

 3) What Are Unadjudicated Claims And How Do They Affect The Amount Of Retroactive/Back Pay Benefits?

-An unadjudicated claim refers to a claim which remains open due to an oversight in VA system.
+An unadjudicated claim is a claim that remains open due to an oversight in the VA system.

 Buried in these submissions might be statements requesting service-connected benefits, constituting informal claims.
 Overwhelmed by all the busy text, a VA adjudicator might overlook or even ignore these informal claims.